PratikDevlekar/CiviCRM-GSoC-20/README.md

 #### These are some of my thoughts:

 * Auto MJML syntax-completer can be added with an error-detecting functionality, which will detect basic errors in MJML syntax while writing code.
-* Complete the task of preview templates.
+* Can have a feature of an instant preview of HTML on a single page with the HTML code
 * This extension can easily be integrated with Mosaico and features can be extended.